 Fence - a structure meant to provide a barrier enclosing an area of ground to mark a boundary, control access, or prevent escape.

 1. An application must be made to the Building Department, accompanied by a site plan.
-A site plan may be in the form of a plot plan, illustration or map of the property, provided it clearly shows the boundaries of the property.
-See below for more information on obtaining a site plan of your property.
+A site plan may be in the form of a plot plan, a scaled survey with marked location of the proposed fence or wall, illustration or map of the property, provided it clearly shows the boundaries of the property.
+See below for more information on obtaining a site/plot plan of your property.

-2. Upon application for a fence or wall to be constructed, the Building Department will review the application for code compliance with current adopted building codes.
-The Planning Department will review the application for compliance with all pertinent city ordinances and Gallatin Subdivision Regulations.
+2. Upon application for a proposed fence or wall to be constructed, the Building Department will review the application for compliance with current adopted zoning and building codes.
+The Planning Department and Building Department will review the application for compliance with all pertinent city ordinances and Gallatin Subdivision Regulations.

-1. A Planning Department review fee of $15 will be charged for fences or walls less than 6 feet in height.
+1. A Planning Department review fee of $15 is required for fences or walls less than 6 feet in height.

-2. A Building Department review and processing fee of $60 and a Planning review fee of $15 will be charged for fences 6 feet or more in height.
+2. A Building Department review and processing fee of $60 and a Planning review fee of $15 will be charged for fences or walls 6 feet or more in height.

 12.01.010 Visibility at Intersections